ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 for clock skew.
 If the leader rejects a report for this reason, it SHOULD abort
      the upload protocol and alert the client with error "reportTooEarly".

-If the Report contains an unrecognized extension, then the Leader MAY abort the upload request with error "unrecognizedMessage".
+If the Report contains an unrecognized extension, or of two extensions have the same ExtensionType, then the Leader MAY abort the upload request with error "unrecognizedMessage".
 Note that this behavior is not mandatory because it requires the Leader to decrypt its input share.

 ### Upload Extensions {#upload-extensions}